MarkWebDeveloper/Kata-RockPaperScissors-Java/Readme.md

 ## Requiered

-- Minimum Java 11
+- Minimum Java 17
 ## DevDependency
 - JUnit

 ## Installation

-Just clone the Kata
+Just clone the Kata or fork it

 ## Instructions